 The Shoemaker’s Wife, by Adriana Trigiani.
 Step into historic Italy with this compelling story of two brothers whose mother becomes ill from depression and leaves them under the care of nuns.
 They live in a monastery until life takes them on different paths.
 One brother, with his handsome Italian features, does have several relationships with women, but details aren’t shared.
 He finally settles down with his true love–after his life and hers take many different paths.
 Women characters are strong in this book, which our book club always applauds. 🙂

 These Is My Words, by Nancy Turner.
 This is always a book club favorite and has been suggested or read in every group I’ve attended.
 The main character, Sarah Agnes Prine, is a tough frontier woman.
 Self-educated, she learns to read and eagerly explore the world around her, despite the many challenges she faces in a hard life.
 There are some tough scenes in this book: loss of love, abuse, death.
-But the language is clean and overall the book is one you can’t put down.
+But the language is clean (with a few minor cusses) and overall the book is one you can’t put down.

 Can’t Wait to Get to Heaven, by Fannie Flagg.
 One minute Elner Shimfissle is alive and well, picking figs from her tree; the next minute she’s . . . well, in heaven.
 But her version of heaven is humorous–and a little off-beat.
 Enjoy this book from the first page to the last.
 Every story has to have conflict, so just know there’s an attempted rape and killing for self-defense, though no details are shared.
 Just enough is shared to give the idea and lend suspense to the overall story.
 Elner will make you want to live life to the fullest.
 Every bug, every spec of nature is a delight.
 Enjoy this read.